What is colour therapy?

 What colours are therapeutic?

 • Red: Thought to stimulate energy, the colour red is invigorating.
-It’s often used to increase energy in people who are experiencing tiredness.
+It’s often used to increase energy in people experiencing fatigue.
 It’s also the colour most used to increase overall vitality

-• Blue: Blue is thought to be a very soothing colour.
+• Blue: Blue is considered a very soothing colour.
 It’s therefore believed to be the most effective at relieving stress, headaches, inflammation, pain, depression and insomnia.

 • Orange: The colour orange can be used to spark happy emotions, increase appetite and stimulate mental activity.